aleksey-makarov/remote-virtio-gpu/README_nix.md

     cd remote-virtio-gpu
     nix develop

-The last command will download the most of the required software from the `Nix` caches, build `remote-virtio-gpu` and `virtio-lo` projects and create the environment.
+The last command will download the most of the required software from the `Nix` caches and create the environment.
 After it completes you will be presented a shell environment where all the required software is ready to use.

-### How to run QEMU inside the development environment
+### How to run QEMU

-Among others, there is `startvm.sh` script in the `PATH` of development environment.
-Start it.
-Alternatively, this script can be run without entering the development environment with this `nix` command:
+QEMU can be run without entering the development environment with this `nix` command:

     nix run

-It creates a `QEMU` disk `nixos.qcow2` with all the required software and starts `QEMU` with that disk.
+It creates a `QEMU` disk `nixos.qcow2` with all the required software, builds `remote-virtio-gpu` and `virtio-lo` projects and starts `QEMU` with that disk.
 It creates a serial shell sessioin to the machine in the termial.
 You will be authomatically logged in as `root`.
 Also it creates `xchg` directory that is mounted inside `QEMU` as `/tmp/xchg`.